 On April 3rd, 2010, at the age of 15, as a high school freshman in Fulton, I was diagnosed with T-cell acute lymphoblastic leukemia.
 My somewhat “normal” teenage life with school and athletics changed forever.
 I began one of the protocol treatments with a series of chemotherapies for this childhood cancer at Golisano Children’s Hospital.

 Currently, I am at home recovering and I am halfway through my year in isolation.
-I still see my team at Golisano on a weekly basis at clinic.
-I am also preparing for AP exams and regents.
+I still see my team at Golisano on a weekly basis at clinic, while also preparing for AP exams and regents.
 I am working hard to walk again, learn Braille, and learn daily living skills now that I am visually impaired for life.
 Cancer may be tough but I am tougher!